Epiisteme/awesome-blockchain-sharding/README.md

 - To process cross-shard transactions, nodes in different shards may communicate with each other.

 ## Important Layers
-- Data Layer :  defines how the ledger is formatted and divided into different shards
+- Data Layer :
+  - defines how the ledger is formatted and divided into different shards
+  - data verification rules are defined in this layer
-- Membership Layer : defines how nodes are allocated to different shards.
+- Membership Layer :
+  - Defines how nodes are allocated to different shards.
+  - Shard allocation algorithms are defined in this layer
-- Intra Shard Layer : defines how each shard processes local transactions.
+- Intra Shard Layer :
+  - Defines how each shard processes local transactions.
+  - Leader election and consensus is defined in this layer.
-- Cross Shard Layer : defines how shards process cross-shard transactions.
+- Cross Shard Layer :
+  - Defines how shards process cross-shard transactions.
+  - Concurrency control and atomic commit are defined in this layer.